U.S. helicopter armament subsystems: Introduction

 The United States Army began to experiment with air mobile tactics during the Korean War, and by 1962, was developing armed helicopters for attack and defense.
 That year saw the deployment of the UTTHCO (Utility Tactical Transport Helicopter Company) to help the South Vietnamese Army and to test new air mobile theory.
 Weapons used by UTTHCO were often crude and made from parts and weapons readily available in the field.

 By 1965, the United States had deployed an Air Mobile unit, the 17th Cavalry, which began to use more standardized armament.
 During the Vietnam War, the US Army, US Marine Corps, and US Air Force developed and used armament systems for a variety of helicopters.

-With the arrival of dedicated gunship helicopters such as the AH-1 Cobra, introduced in 1967, and later the AH-64 Apache, armament subsystems for non-specific types would begin to drop off, although defensive armament packages remained popolar.
+With the arrival of dedicated gunship helicopters such as the AH-1 Cobra, introduced in 1967, and later the AH-64 Apache, armament subsystems for non-specific types would begin to drop off, although defensive armament packages remained popular.